-Unfair behaviour will not be tolerated, such as clocking for others.
-Those found to do so will not be admitted to the exam.
+Unfair behaviour, such as for example clocking for others, will not be tolerated.
+Students found to do so will not be admitted to the exam.

 Attending tutorials is mandatory.
-For those failing to do so, the maximal final grade will be 20/30.
+Those failing to do so will be admitted to the exam only in exceptional cases and their final grade will be ≤20/30.